-As much as I love writing mysteries, sometimes it's fun to dabble in something a little different.
+As much as I love writing mysteries (and I do plan more books about Peace Morrow and am currently working on another mystery featuring Jennie Connors), sometimes it's fun to dabble in something a little different.
 When I need a change, I write short stories.
-These aren't mysteries ... unless you consider (as I do) the day-to-day bump and jostle of life in an ordinary family a mysterious thing.
-Having said that, let me add that I do plan more books about Jennie Connors and am currently working on a new novel that will continue Peace Morrow's story.
+These aren't mysteries ... unless you consider (and I do) the day-to-day bump and jostle of family life a mysterious thing.

-Lynn Donovan is a nice girl, open-hearted, too impulsive for her own good - and completely captivated by a married man.
+Lynn Donovan is anice girl, open-hearted, too impulsive for her own good - and completely captivated by a married man.
 The mere thought of him sets her senses aflame and her daydreams spinning.
 Is this love?
 Or is love something different?
-Something you see every day and slip into like your favorite T-shirt?
+Something you see every day and slip into like your favorite tee shirt?
 Sometimes you don't value what you have until you're about to lose it.

 Does familial love bind us or set us free?
 Or both?
-This trio of short stories explores these questions.
-In A Perfect Wedding, a mother longs to pass on the traditions that have made her happy to a daughter determined to forge her own traditions.
+This trio of short stories explores those questions.
+In A Perfect Wedding, a mother longs to pass on the traditions that have made her happy to a daughter who is determined to forge her own traditions.
 In Generation Unto Generation, a young woman comes to terms with the loss of a beloved family member.
-In Next Time - The First Time, a free spirit finds himself in a trap from which he's not sure he wants to escape.
+In Next Time - The First Time, a free spirit finds himself in a trap from which there is no escape.